xxl4/me/source/_posts/IT-security-2024-09-25.md

 **Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-* Crest, the UK's national cyber security centre, has secured £1.5 million of funding from the Foreign, Commonwealth and Development Office (FCDO) to help overseas countries increase their cyber-readiness.
+Crest, the industry body for the UK cyber security sector, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to help overseas countries increase their cyber-readiness.

-* The funding will be used to deliver a series of projects over the next three years, including:

-    * **Developing and delivering training programmes** to help overseas countries build their capacity to respond to cyber threats.
+The funding will be used to develop and deliver a programme of support to help countries assess their cyber security risks, develop national cyber security strategies, and build their capacity to respond to cyber-attacks.
-    * **Providing technical assistance** to help overseas countries implement cyber security measures.
-    * **Supporting the development of national cyber security strategies** and policies.

-* The projects will be delivered in partnership with a range of organisations, including the National Cyber Security Centre (NCSC), the University of Oxford, and the Commonwealth Cyber Security Network.
+The programme will be delivered in partnership with the National Cyber Security Centre (NCSC) and will draw on the expertise of Crest's members, who are some of the leading cyber security companies in the UK.

+The funding is part of the FCDO's wider commitment to helping countries build their resilience to cyber-attacks.
+In recent years, the UK has been working with a number of countries to help them develop their cyber security capabilities, including through the provision of training and equipment.

+The funding for Crest is the latest example of the UK's commitment to helping countries build their cyber-readiness.
+It is hoped that the programme will help to make the world a safer place from cyber-attacks.

+**Crest CEO Ian Glover said:**

-* Crest's CEO, Ian Levy, said: "This funding will allow us to build on our existing work with overseas countries and help them to improve their cyber-readiness.
+"We are delighted to have secured this funding from the FCDO.
+This will allow us to continue our work with the NCSC to help countries build their cyber-readiness."

-* "We are committed to working with our partners to create a more secure and resilient cyberspace for all."

-* The FCDO's Minister for Asia, Amanda Milling, said: "We are pleased to be able to support Crest's work in this important area.

-* "Cyber security is a global issue, and it is essential that we work together to help countries to protect themselves from cyber threats."
+"Cyber-attacks are a global threat, and it is essential that we work together to build a more resilient world.
+We believe that this programme will make a significant contribution to this goal."

-* The funding announcement was made at the 2021 CyberUK conference, which is being held in London this week.
+**FCDO Minister for Europe and the Americas Wendy Morton said:**

+"The UK is committed to helping countries build their resilience to cyber-attacks.
+This funding for Crest will help to deliver a programme of support that will make a real difference to the cyber-readiness of countries around the world."

+"We are grateful for the expertise and support of Crest and the NCSC in delivering this programme."

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)

 Published: Mon, 16 Sep 2024 03:00:00 GMT

-**How Automation Drives SD-WAN Optimization**

-SD-WAN optimization is crucial for businesses to maximize network performance and efficiency.
-Automation plays a pivotal role in optimizing SD-WANs by simplifying, streamlining, and enhancing various aspects of network management.

-**1. Automated Provisioning and Configuration:**

-* Reduces manual intervention and error-prone tasks.
-* Automates the deployment and configuration of SD-WAN devices, ensuring consistent policies and configurations across the entire network.

-**2. Real-Time Traffic Steering:**

-* Optimizes network performance by automatically rerouting traffic based on application requirements and network conditions.
-* Utilizes advanced algorithms to identify and prioritize mission-critical applications, ensuring seamless connectivity.

-**3. Dynamic Path Selection:**

-* Automatically selects the best path for each packet, considering factors such as latency, jitter, and packet loss.
-* Enhances network resiliency and ensures optimal performance for applications.

-**4. Application Monitoring and Performance Optimization:**

-* Monitors application performance and proactively identifies issues.
-* Autonomously adjusts SD-WAN configurations to optimize network resources for specific applications, improving user experience.

-**5. Security Policy Management:**

-* Centralized management of security policies across multiple SD-WAN devices.
-* Automates firewall rule updates, intrusion detection, and access control, reducing security risks.

-**6. Predictive Analytics and Performance Prediction:**

-* Uses machine learning and historical data to predict potential network issues.
-* Proactively takes steps to mitigate problems before they impact performance or availability.

-**7. Simplified Troubleshooting and Root Cause Analysis:**

-* Automates troubleshooting processes, reducing downtime.
-* Identifies root causes of network issues and provides detailed information for quick resolution.

-**Benefits of Automated SD-WAN Optimization:**

-* **Improved performance and reliability:** Ensures consistent application performance and network availability.
-* **Enhanced security:** Automates security policy updates and monitoring, protecting against threats.
-* **Reduced costs:** Eliminates manual intervention and administrative overhead, reducing operational expenses.
-* **Increased flexibility and scalability:** Enables rapid deployment and reconfiguration of SD-WAN networks to meet changing business needs.
-* **Improved customer experience:** Provides a seamless and reliable user experience for critical business applications.

-By leveraging automation, businesses can achieve optimal SD-WAN performance, reduce management overhead, and enhance their overall network operations, enabling them to thrive in the digital age.
+**Automation in SD-WAN Optimization**

+Automation plays a pivotal role in optimizing software-defined WAN (SD-WAN) networks, enabling them to deliver consistent performance and security while reducing operational complexity and costs.

+**Key Automation Areas:**

+**1. Monitoring and Data Collection:**

+* Automates monitoring of network performance metrics (throughput, latency, packet loss)
+* Collects data from various network components (routers, switches, WAN links)
+* Identifies performance bottlenecks and anomalies

+**2. Application Performance Optimization:**

+* Automates traffic classification and prioritization
+* Optimizes network paths for critical applications (e.g., VoIP, video conferencing)
+* Ensures real-time delivery of applications without performance degradation

+**3. Path Selection and Steering:**

+* Automates selection of optimal WAN links based on real-time network conditions
+* Steers traffic through the best path, considering factors such as bandwidth, latency, and cost
+* Enables load balancing and failover to minimize downtime

+**4. Security Management:**

+* Automates security configuration and policy enforcement
+* Monitors for security breaches and triggers alerts
+* Integrates with firewalls and intrusion detection systems

+**5. Configuration Management:**

+* Automates configuration of SD-WAN devices
+* Ensures consistent configurations across the network
+* Simplifies configuration changes and updates

+**Benefits of Automation:**

+* **Improved Performance:** Optimizes application performance and ensures consistent user experience.
+* **Increased Security:** Automates security management, reducing network vulnerabilities.
+* **Reduced Complexity:** Simplifies network management and reduces manual intervention.
+* **Cost Savings:** Automates error-prone tasks, saving time and resources.
+* **Enhanced Scalability:** Enables rapid network expansion and configuration changes with minimal disruption.

+**Tools and Technologies for Automation:**

+* **SD-WAN Controllers:** Centralized management platforms that automate network configuration and path selection.
+* **Network Management Systems (NMS):** Monitor and manage network performance, providing insights for automated optimization.
+* **Orchestration Tools:** Automate workflows and coordinate between different network components.
+* **Machine Learning (ML):** Enables predictive analytics and intelligent decision-making for traffic optimization.

+By leveraging automation, businesses can optimize their SD-WAN networks for improved performance, enhanced security, and simplified management, unlocking the full potential of this transformative technology.

 ## UK unites nations to discuss closing global cyber skills gap
 [Read more](https://www.computerweekly.com/news/366610401/UK-unites-nations-to-discuss-closing-global-cyber-skills-gap)